robert-hardy/statistical_inference/PITCHME.md

 Bayes's theorem itself is not controversial.

-What is the probability that we got the biased coin?
+It’s just how the Bayesian use it as an inference tool that annoys the Frequentists.

 ---?image=plots/tosses.png&size=auto 70%
 ---